Wei-N-Ning/autotimer/README.md

 ## How to integrate it into your own project

-You may simply copy the header file `autotimer.hh` into your `3rdParty` or `vendor` directory.
+You may simply copy this repo into your `3rdParty` or `vendor` directory and add `src` to your include path.

 Or if your project use CMake (3.10+), you may add autotimer as a git submodule (or download the source tree as a zip file from github and unzip it in your own project), then add this statement in your top-level CMakeLists.txt:
 `add_subdirectory(path/to/autotimer/src)`.
-Your own cmake target could "link against" autotimer like so:
-`target_link_libraries(mytarget PRIVATE autotimer)`, which adds the header file into your target'summary include path.
+Set up the dependencies of your own cmake targets, `target_link_libraries(mytarget PRIVATE autotimer)`, this adds the header file into your targets' include path.

 ## Misc